zac-heisey/team-business/_pages/about.md

   and organizations build business experience through specialized programs and workshops.
 section-title: ''
 intro-1: Our Experience Can Improve Your Learning Experience
-intro-2: Team Business believes that hands-on experiences are the best way to build business experience.
-So our goal is to create safe places for those experiences to happen.
+intro-2: Team Business offers business education programs that improve business decision making through simulations.
+Our programs improve critical thinking, collaboration and business outcomes by enabling new ways of thinking in a risk-free environment with immediate impact to your business performance.
 header-image: "/assets/images/about-bg.jpg"

 ---